victorcainam/simple-packagist/README.md

         ...
     ]

-Each `Package` object within the collection can be used to retrieve more information about each package.
+Each `Package` object within the collection can be used to retrieve more information about each individual package.
 You can call a variaty of methods such as `get` to retrieve this information.

     Packagist::all()->first()->get();